Model-robust standardization in stepped wedge cluster randomized trials

 \subsection{Variance estimation via jackknifing}

 For variance estimation of the model-robust standardization estimators, we use a set of jackknife variance estimators, initially proposed by \citet{efron1982jackknife} and examined by \citet{li2025model} for parallel-arm CRTs.
 Jackknife variance can provide improved control over test size, especially in studies with limited number of clusters, compared to more simplistic variance approximation or bias-corrected robust variance estimators.
-Additionally, jackknifing offers substantial computational efficiency relative to other resampling methods such as bootstrapping or permutation techniques, which can be computationally intensive.
+Additionally, jackknifing offers substantial computational efficiency relative to other resampling methods such as bootstrapping or permutation techniques, which are usually more computationally intensive.

 Specifically, we define a leave-one-cluster-out (LOCO) estimator of \(\mu_\omega(z)\) for each cluster \(g \in \{1,\dots,I\}\), denoted as \(\widehat{\mu}_\omega^{-g}(z)\) to estimate the average potential outcome when leaving cluster \(g\) out of the analysis.
 This LOCO estimator is defined as follows: